 I’ve spoken with many tabletop RPG players who are intimidated by the idea of being a GM/DM.
 Whether it’s conducting a session, doing the voices, or worldbuilding, or anything/everything in … Continue reading What Makes A Story World?

 There is tremendous synergy between meditating and tabletop role-playing game worldbuilding.
 When you’re able to clear the palate of your mind’s eye, it opens you up to explore your story … Continue reading Building Your Story World In Your Mind’s Eye

 No one likes getting bogged down when you’re playing a tabletop RPG.
 The players don’t quite know how to act or what choices to make.
 And likewise, the GM/DM doesn’t … Continue reading Balancing Pacing In Your Tabletop RPG

 Great, lasting relationships are built on the foundation of shared experiences.
 Whether it’s the couple who have been married for fifty years, or a group of best friends since childhood, … Continue reading Making Friends For Life From Tabletop RPGs

 Conflict is the beating heart of most stories.
-And in tabletop RPGs, there are the three traditional pillars of solving story dilemmas: combat, subterfuge, and diplomacy.
-TTRPGs have historically incentivized … Continue reading Diplomacy In Your Tabletop RPG
+And in tabletop stories/RPGs, there are the three traditional pillars of solving story dilemmas: combat, subterfuge, and diplomacy.
+Tabletop role-playing games have … Continue reading Designing The Peaceful Solution In Your Tabletop RPG

 The Mind’s Eye, our mental canvas of limitless possibilities.
 And for tabletop role-playing games, the platform for our shared story experiences.
-This theater of the mind empowers us to collectively … Continue reading Theater of the Mind in Tabletop RPGs
+This theater of the mind empowers us to collectively … Continue reading Using The Mind’s Eye In Your Worldbuilding